microsoft/msticpy/docs/source/visualization/ProcessTree.rst

 This should work for Windows events, Linux auditd events and MDE process events.

-The easiest way to plot data as a process tree is to use the pandas mp_process_tree accessor.
+The easiest way to plot process data as a process tree is to use the pandas ``mp_process_tree`` accessor.

 .. code:: IPython